AlexandrosPanag/My_Python_Projects/README.md

 ---

 This is a basic dictionary example that can illustrate how we can add phone contacts in a dictionary given from a user and then sort them out in an alphabetical order

+Dictionary Sorting
+---
+This is an example of how we can sort out our dictionary by key order, by element order and output them properly

+Quadratic Equation
+---

+This is a basic illustration of how we can fully utilize quadratic equations and solve them using python